Loading…

 - The enduring role of open source as both a learning tool and a career accelerant

-- The impact of AI and automation on developer education and skills acquisition
+- The impact of AI on developer education and skills acquisition

 Speakers